zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

      - ``string``
      - Yes
    * - ``policies``
      - A list of policies.
 The policies override the policies of the same type defined in the ``spec`` of the VirtualServer.
-The overriding is done by NGINX: the route policies are configured in the ``location`` context, which overrides the spec policies of the same type defined in the ``server`` context.
+See `Applying Policies </nginx-ingress-controller/configuration/policy-resource/#applying-policies>`_ for more details.
      - `[]policy <#virtualserver-policy>`_
      - No
    * - ``action``